The Rate of Return on Real Estate: Long-Run Micro-Level Evidence

 59 Pages Posted: 25 Jun 2019 Last revised: 6 Jan 2021

-We provide evidence that direct real estate investments are less profitable and more risky in the long run than previously thought.
+Direct real estate investments are less profitable and more risky in the long run than previously thought.
 We hand-collect property-level financial data for four large U.K. institutional investors—Oxbridge colleges—for the period 1901–1970.
-Gross income yields mostly fluctuate around 5%, but trend to lower (higher) levels for agricultural and residential (commercial) real estate near the end of our sample period.
-Operating costs mean that net yields are about one third lower than gross yields on average.
-Long-term real income growth rates are between -1.0% and 0.0% for the three main property types.
-Together these findings imply limited long-run capital gains and real annualized net total returns of less than 4% across all property types.
+Gross income yields initially fluctuate around 5%, but then trend downward (upward) for agricultural and residential (commercial) real estate.
+Net yields are about one third below gross yields on average.
+Long-term real income growth rates are close to zero.
+These findings imply real annualized net total returns of less than 4% across all property types.
 Moreover, real estate investments are associated with considerable idiosyncratic risks.

 Keywords: real estate, income growth, income yields, property prices, long-run returns

 JEL Classification: G11, G23, N20, R30